eddime/hive/README.md

 # Develop with hot reload
 bun run dev

-# Build for your platform
+# Bake for your platform
-bun run build
+bun run bake

-# Build for all platforms
+# Bake for all platforms
-bun run build:all
+bun run bake:all
 ```

 ## Project Structure

 ```
-hive/
+bunery/
-├── hive.config.ts       # ⚙️  Configure your app
+├── bunery.config.ts     # ⚙️  Configure your app
 ├── src/
 │   ├── frontend/        # 🎨 Your UI
 │   │   ├── index.html